klbarret-gif/Personal-Digital-Lexicon-/README.md

 ## Process:

 My best friend from high school and I still use Discord to talk because of the years of messages we have on there.
-In order to read and analyze these messages, I used Discrub, an incredibly useful chrome extension.
-Unfortunately, it takes hours to compile incredibly large amounts of text in Discord, so more results will be added later.
+In order to analyze these messages, I used Discrub, an incredibly useful chrome extension.

 From 2023 to now, *I have sent over 150k messages* to my best friend on Discord and counting.

+Unfortunately, it takes hours to compile large amounts of text with Discrub, so more results will be added later.

 Discrub saves message content into a csv file, which I read and analyzed in Python to find the phrases I use the most.
 I used code from Stack Overflow and Google with some slight adjustments.
-This csv data was used to created graphs in Google Sheets.
+This data was used to created graphs in Google Sheets.
 I searched for these words, phrases, and emoji's in Discord, quoting candid moments of my life that are not too personally incriminating.

 ## Results: